 Happily Married: To Louise in the Grand Finale.
-It is hinted that their wedding took place in the same chapel where they got wed in Season 2's finale.
-The epilogue shows Louise using the World Door spell and the two go to Japan so Louise can see our world and meet Saito's parents.
+It is hinted that their wedding took place in the same chapel where they eloped in Season 2's finale.
+The epilogue shows Louise using the World Door spell and the two go to Japan so Louise can see his world and meet Saito's parents.
 Counts a Crowning Moment of Heartwarming.

 Happiness in Slavery: Louise basically enslaved him and treats him like dirt, but he still loves her and stays by her side.

 One-Man Army: It's pretty damn literal, considering the fact that he faced an army of 70,000 men.
 He killed a lot of them before going down, and when he did, it was because of archers.
 Everyone that got into sword range died.